Pathway Tools Software

 - Display of operons, regulons, and full transcriptional regulatory networks

-- Analysis of gene-expression and metabolomics datasets, including pathway
+- Visual analysis of gene-expression and metabolomics datasets, such as painting

 and full genome.